courros/hnco/README.md

 - 29 concrete functions
 - 25 concrete algorithms
 - 78 unit tests
-- Maps from bit vectors to bit vectors (affine maps)
+- Maps from bit vectors to bit vectors
-- Function decorators to control evaluation (budget)
+- Function decorators to control evaluation
-- Function decorators to modify functions (noise)
+- Function decorators to modify functions
 - Maps and functions can be serialized to text files
 - Neighborhoods and neighborhood iterators for local search
-- Population with parallel evaluation (OpenMP)
+- Population with parallel evaluation
 - Support for incremental evaluation

 Purposes: